 2. Employer’s liability insurance

-Employer’s liability is a legal requirement.
+Employer’s liability insurance is a legal requirement.
 If you employ others – even a single employee – in your inventory clerk business, then you will need employer’s liability insurance.
 This type of insurance provides cover if an employee sues you for damages due to injury or illness as a result of their work.
 Whilst the most obvious cause for concern may be in visiting properties – tripping on damaged flooring or falling off a chair whilst checking a meter reading – it will also cover you from injuries sustained in the office – such as tripping over a trailing computer wire.

 3. Public liability insurance